Terms of engagement

 (e) In accordance with the Lawyers and Conveyancers Act 2006, moneys held in our trust account which are not held on call or term deposit will not earn you interest.

-(f) If you request a payment from our trust account to be made by direct credit to your account, one of the following authorities will be required:
+(f) If you request a payment from our trust account to be made by direct credit to your account, you will provide to us such information or documents as we reasonably require to make the payment, including one of the following authorities:

 (i) Original or faxed deposit slip.

 (iii) Signed letter.

 10. Ownership of Files and Documents (In Whatever Form)

 (a) You will own all documents we create on your behalf in the course of our engagement.
 We will own all documents we have created for our own use in performing our engagement.